India Political Map with State Capitals

 FAQs

-How many states and UTs are there in India?
+How many states and union territories are in India in 2026?

-What is the difference between a state and a union territory?
+What is the difference between a state and a union territory in India?

 Related Maps & Tools